 The comments are gathered using YouTube Data API called “CommentThreads: list.”
 The video ID must be provided for the request.
 100 comments can be retrieved at a time.
 Figure 1 is a sample of the JSON retrieved from the API request.
 Figure 2 contains some screenshots of sample videos from the dataset.

-ifferent parameters can be used while performing the API request.
+Different parameters can be used while performing the API request.
 For example, Only Comments containing certain keywords can be retrieved.
 This is helpful in many ways.
 Also, The comments can be sorted by relevance and retrieved.

 Hence, for each video ID, 3 different JSONs were created by doing various requests.